Four-wheel drive: 1930s

-The American Marmon-Herrington Company was founded in 1931 to serve a growing market for moderately priced four-wheel-drive vehicles.
-Marmon-Herrington specialized in converting Ford trucks to four-wheel drive and got off to a successful start by procuring contracts for military and commercial aircraft refueling trucks, 4×4 chassis for towing light weaponry, and an order from the Iraqi Pipeline Company for what were the largest trucks built at the time.
+The American Marmon-Herrington Company was founded in 1931 to serve the growing market at the time for moderately priced four-wheel-drive vehicles.
+Marmon-Herrington specialized in converting Ford trucks to four-wheel drive and achieved a successful start by procuring contracts for military and commercial aircraft refueling trucks, 4×4 chassis for towing light weaponry, and an order from the Iraqi Pipeline Company for what were the largest trucks built at the time.

-The early Marmon-Herringtons proved to be the exception to the rule — 4WD cars and trucks developed in the 1930s were mainly built for governments, with (future) warfare applications in mind.
+The early Marmon-Herringtons proved to be the exception to the rule—4WD cars and trucks developed in the 1930s were mainly built for governments, with (future) warfare applications in mind.

-Dodge developed its first four-wheel-drive truck in 1934 — a military 1 1/2 ton designated K-39-X-4(USA), of which 796 units were built for the U.S. Army in several configurations.
+Dodge developed its first four-wheel-drive truck in 1934—a military 1 1/2 ton designated K-39-X-4(USA), of which 796 units were built for the U.S. Army in several configurations.
 Timken supplied front axles and transfer cases, added to militarized a civilian truck.
 The Timken transfer case was the first part-time design, that allowed the driver to engage or disengage four-wheel drive using a lever inside the cab.
 In spite of the limited 1930s U.S. military budgets, the '34 truck was liked well-enough that a more modern 1 1/2 ton truck was developed, and 1,700 RF-40-X-4(USA) trucks were produced in 1938, and 292 TF-40-X-4(USA) in 1939.

 Starting in 1936, Japanese company Tokyu Kurogane Kogyo built roughly 4,700 four-wheel-drive roadsters, called the Kurogane Type 95 reconnaissance car, used by the Imperial Japanese Army from 1937 until 1944, during the Second Sino-Japanese War.
 Three different bodystyles were manufactured – a two-door roadster, a two-door pickup truck, and a four-door phaeton, all equipped with a transfer case that engaged the front wheels, powered by a 1.3-litre, two-cylinder, air-cooled OHV V-twin engine.